Randy Hultgren: Women's rights

 Hultgren voted against reauthorizing the Violence Against Women Act in 2013.

 Personal life

-In 2002, Hultgren moved four miles southwest from Wheaton to adjacent Winfield, Illinois.
+In 2002, Hultgren moved 4 miles southwest from Wheaton to adjacent Winfield, Illinois.
 In 2014, he moved 22 miles southwest from Winfield in DuPage County to Plano, Illinois, in Kendall County.
 Hultgren lives in Plano with his wife, Christy, and their four children, who have been home-schooled.

+He is an evangelical Christian and a member of Wheaton Bible Church.